 - COVER: Nani Chacon (Navajo/Chicana), Reclamation: Manifestations of Changing Woman, 2012, oil on panel, 24 × 24 in.
 Image courtesy of the artist.

-- ABOVE: Ancestral Yuman artists, Blythe Intaglios, ca. 668–1158 CE, monumental male human-like figure, quadruped, and spiral geoglyphs, Blythe, California.
+- ABOVE: Ancestral Yuman artists once known, Blythe Intaglios, ca. 668–1158 CE, monumental male human-like figure, quadruped, and spiral geoglyphs, Blythe, California.
 Aerial photo: Jim Wark (© Airphoto).

 If a work is untitled, italicize the word Untitled in the caption.